bitcoinfo/bitcoin-history/_posts/2019-01-08-smart-contracts.md

 * [https://sourcecrypto.pub/discolog/blockchain-tech/smart-contracts/](https://sourcecrypto.pub/discolog/blockchain-tech/smart-contracts/)

-You can expect that page and the discord server to have information that isn't on this page, as exporting the contents of a discord server is faster than updating each page individually.
+You can expect that page and the discord server to have information that isn't on this page, as exporting the contents of a discord server is faster than sorting through it all and updating each individual page.

+However, sooon this Bitcoin History is gonna get filled out proper...

 ## Smart Contract History